See what creators actually earn: Real salary data from 9,500 influencers reveals income trends across all follower tiers in 2026.

 Wow!
 Well, of course, these creators are stressed out.
 They are literally running a small business out of their homes in most cases.
 Constantly being “on” for followers, constantly creating, constantly editing, and repeat, Heck, just being “on” alone makes me sleepy, let alone all the other stuff that it takes to make it in the creator space.

 The most startling finding in the Linktree report was that only 12% of full-time creators make more than $50,000 per year, while 46% of full-time creators make less than $1,000 annually.
 Clearly, those making a grand are definitely creating as a side hustle, but let’s be honest, at 50k, you’re still hustling somewhere else to pay the bills.
-Umm, and eat!.
+Umm, and eat!
 Linktree estimates that 66% of creators do consider their channels as a side, but have to supplement their real passion in other places.

 The data goes on to show two-thirds of creators make less than 10% of their total income from brand partnerships, which indicates that brand deals are neither reliable nor consistent sources of income for most people in the space.
-And, eeek, worse than that, 12% of creators claim to make less than $100 per brand collabo.
+And, eeek, worse than that, 12% of creators claim to make less than $100 per brand collaboration.

 Oh, hell no!